BenjaminTom/signale/readme.md

 ## Description

+This repository is an EXACT fork of [signale](https://github.com/klaussinani/signale) but the await method is changed to waitOn.
+Signale codebase hasn't been updated in two years so I created a fork and published it as a package because I love this package but got that sick of VSCode auto importing await every time I wanted to await a promise.
+I found there was no way to disable this on case by case basis.
+Besides that, this package does exactly what it needs to do so thanks Klaus.

+I updated this version to 2.0.0 because this is a breaking change.

 Hackable and configurable to the core, signale can be used for logging purposes, status reporting, as well as for handling the output rendering process of other node modules and applications.

 Read this document in: [简体中文](https://github.com/klaussinani/signale/blob/master/docs/readme.zh_CN.md).